'Brady Bunch' Episode Fuels Campaigns Against Vaccines — And Marcia's Miffed

 The messaging worked, accompanied by federal funding initiatives directed toward childhood immunization.
 Over the next two decades, measles infections and deaths decreased precipitously as immunization levels went up.
 By 1984, there was just one death related to measles, historically low at the time and a far cry from the roughly 500 deaths each year attributed to measles before the vaccine was introduced.

-Everyone who caught measles in the Brady Bunch episode was fine by the next episode, and most people who catch the measles in 2019 will be fine too.
+Everyone who caught measles in the Brady Bunch episode was fine by the next episode, and most people who catch measles in 2019 will be fine too.
 But that's not always the case; the virus can cause pneumonia and, in severe cases, brain swelling and deafness.

-In the ongoing measles outbreak in New York City, about 29 people have been hospitalized, six of whom needed intensive care, according to the city's Health Department.
-Two pregnant women in New York City have contracted the virus in recent weeks, which could have severe complications impacts for their babies; and a flight attendant who caught the virus while on a flight from New York City to Tel Aviv Israel, was in a coma from measles complications, according to NBC.
+In the ongoing measles outbreak in New York City, about 29 people have been hospitalized, six of whom needed intensive care, according to the city's health department.
+Two pregnant women in the city have contracted the virus in recent weeks, which could have severe complications for their babies; and a flight attendant who caught the virus while on a flight from New York City to Tel Aviv, Israel, was in a coma from measles complications, according to NBC.

-Lloyd J. Schwartz, the son of Sherwood Schwartz, creator of the Brady Bunch who passed away in 2011, also took issue with using the show to dissuade vaccination.
+Lloyd J. Schwartz, son of Sherwood Schwartz, the creator of The Brady Bunch, who passed away in 2011, also took issue with using the show to dissuade vaccination.

 "Dad would be sorry, because he believed in vaccination, had all of his kids vaccinated," he says.